ayumu-tanaka/ayumu-tanaka.github.io/research.md

 **Work in Progress**
-1. "Research on FDI, ownership, and global firms" (with Michael Ryan)
+1. "Research using a database on listed firms" (with Michael Ryan)

 **Projects**